eventnetusa/eventnet/src/_posts/2019-12-09-celebrating-the-holidays-with-a-decade-of-hits.md

       complete with front yard games and a backyard bbq.
 Inside, guests were introduced to the platform with a self-guided, interactive digital experience.
-Touring events and high visibility locations across the US brought the media and consumers in droves\!
+Touring events and high visibility locations across the US attracted media and consumers in droves\!
     single_image_block:
       single_image_path: /uploads/owners-article-2.jpg
     double_image_block: